 So we booked a ticket, rented a truck with a tent on the roof, and planned out a detailed 3-week itinerary.
 The process of renting a truck was smooth but lengthy and we detailed our experience here.

 We found that most of what we’d heard about Namibia was correct.
 But we also encountered a few unexpected surprises along the way.
-Read on before you plan your trip to ensure that you are ready for anything and everything in this beautiful country!
+Read the 9 things to know before visiting Namibia to ensure that you are ready for anything and everything in this beautiful country!

 To put this in perspective, road trips are always pricey so Namibia isn’t outrageously more costly than any other country.
 But considering that you’ll be spending at least $80/day on renting a 4×4 truck with a tent (if that is your choice of accommodation), probably $60/day on gas, plus money on groceries, park entrance fees, and then pay per person to camp – it adds up really fast.

-We laughed at ourselves for somehow managing to spend $300 each day while dining on ramen noodle packets for dinner each night.
+We laughed at ourselves for somehow managing to spend $300 each day even though we were dining on ramen noodle packets for dinner each night.